Wang-Yue/CamillaDSP-Monitor/README.md

 # CamillaDSP Monitor

-A host monitor program for CamillaDSP.
+A host monitor program for CamillaDSP, inspired by the RME ADI-2 DAC/Pro.

 # Introduction

 The [CamillaDSP](https://github.com/HEnquist/camilladsp/) project provides a seamless approach to do DSP system-wide on all major desktop operating systems, with various DSP features ready to be used, such as [Loudness](https://en.wikipedia.org/wiki/Loudness_compensation), [Convolution](https://en.wikipedia.org/wiki/Convolution), or [Parametric EQ](https://en.wikipedia.org/wiki/Equalization_(audio)#Parametric_equalizer).
-The program utilizes a setting file that can be sent to the [websocket](https://henquist.github.io/0.6.3/websocket.html) in run time.
+It utilizes a setting file that can be sent to the [websocket](https://henquist.github.io/0.6.3/websocket.html) in run time.

-This program provides an easy interface to access various useful DSP features.
+This program provides an easy interface to access various useful DSP features powered by CamillaDSP.
 Users can enable/disable complex DSP functionalities with just one or two key presses.
 It also displays a very useful spectrum analyzer in the terminal.
+The DSP workflow is heavily inspired by the [RME ADI-2 DAC](https://www.rme-audio.de/adi-2-dac.html).

 # DSPs available

-The DSP workflow is heavily inspired by the [RME ADI-2 DAC](https://www.rme-audio.de/adi-2-dac.html).
-It offers the following functionalities, and more can be added in the same way.
+The project offers the following functionalities, and more can be added in the same way.

 ## Volume Control